lisandroCT/lisandroCT.github.io/_posts/portfolio/2017-11-14-sweet-meat.md

 ---
-title:  "Sweet Meat"
+title: Sweet Meat
-img: "sweet-meat.jpg"
+img: sweet-meat.jpg
-category: "portfolio"
+category: portfolio
 order: 1
+published: true
 ---
-<p>Free-to-Play endless runner with an innovative tweak: Twitter users can play God by sending threats to all active players in real-time.</p>
+Free-to-Play endless runner with an innovative tweak: Twitter users can play God by sending threats to all active players in real-time.